KevinEvans-polishing/KevinEvans-polishing/README.md

 - 👋 Hi, I’m @KevinEvans-polishing
 - 👀 I’m a freshman in computer science
-- 🌱 I’m currently learning how to become a excellent developer
+- 🌱 I’m currently learning how to become an excellent developer

 <!---